Skip to footer content

 The listDelimiter parameter accepts any string value, providing flexibility for virtually any separator character or sequence.
 Once loaded, the data is accessible through the same API regardless of the original file format, creating a consistent development experience across diverse data sources.

-The WorkBook.LoadCSV method also handles edge cases like double quotes around field values containing the delimiter character, ensuring accurate parsing even when CSV data includes commas or semicolons within individual values.
-The escape character handling follows RFC 4180 standards, properly managing fields that span multiple lines or contain special characters.
-Line ending variations (Windows CRLF vs Unix LF) are detected and handled automatically, so you don't need to worry about the next line character format.
+The WorkBook.LoadCSV method handles edge cases such as double-quoted field values that contain the delimiter character, ensuring accurate parsing even when CSV data includes commas or semicolons within individual field values.
+Escape character handling follows RFC 4180 standards, properly managing fields that span multiple lines or contain special characters.
+Line ending variations (Windows CRLF vs. Unix LF) are detected and handled automatically.

 Database operations frequently require CSV data in DataTable format for bulk inserts, LINQ queries, or binding to data-aware controls.
-The ToDataTable method converts worksheet data directly into a System.Data.DataTable object with a single call, eliminating the need to manually create a new List or array structure.
+The ToDataTable method converts worksheet data directly into a System.Data.DataTable object with a single call, eliminating the need to manually create a list or array structure.

 using IronXL;